linux-kernel-labs/linux/Documentation/teaching/labs/block_device_drivers.rst

    ./test-relay-disk

-The script will display the ``"read from /dev/sdb: 64 65 66"`` message at the standard output.
+The script will display the "read from /dev/sdb: 64 65 66" message at the standard output.

 6. Processing requests from the request queue at :c:type:`struct bio` level
 ---------------------------------------------------------------------------

-In the implementation from Exercise 3, we have only processed a :c:type:`struct bio_vec` of the current :c:type:`struct bio` from the request.
-We want to process all :c:type:`struct bio_vec` structures from all :c:type:`struct bio` structures.
-For this, we will iterate through all :c:type:`struct bio` requests and through all :c:type:`struct bio_vec` structures (also called segments) of each :c:type:`struct bio`.
+In the implementation from exercise 3, we have only processed a bio_vec of the current bio from the request.
+We want to process all bio_vecs from all bio.
+For this we will go through all bio requests and all bio_vecs (also called segments) to each bio.

 Add, within the ramdisk implementation (:file:`1-2-3-6-ram-disk/` directory), support for processing the requests from the request queue at